mikavir/rx-decode/README.md

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
+I am very grateful for his encouragement in my pursuit for the drag and drop functionality.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
 - I would like to thank my partner Jon and my brother Elan, for believing in me, and being my rubber ducky and a tester.